 To detect name conflicts, use the All parameter of the

-run when you type the command name.
-The All parameter gets all commands
+type the command name.
+The All parameter gets all commands with the

 To prevent name conflicts, use the NoClobber or Prefix parameters of

 Import-Module cmdlet.
 The Prefix parameter adds a prefix to the names

 of imported commands so that they're unique in the session.
 The NoClobber